sandinmyjoints/towards-100-pct-uptime-examples/pres.md

 ## Zero downtime deployment.

-* Master process never stops running.

-* Tell master location of new code: use a symlink, update symlink when deploy new code.
+* When master starts, point a symlink to worker code.

-* Tell master when to reload workers by sending a signal.
+* On deploy new code, update symlink.

+* Send signal to master: fork new workers!

-* Master tells old workers to shut down gracefully, forks new workers from new code.
+* Master tells old workers to shut down, forks new workers from new code.

+* Master process never stops running!

 ## Signals.
 A way to communicate with running processes.

-- `SIGHUP`: cycle workers (or `SIGUSR2`).
+- `SIGHUP`: cycle workers (some like `SIGUSR2`).

-- `SIGINT`, `SIGQUIT`, `SIGTERM`: shut down gracefully.
-- `SIGKILL`: shut down **now**.
+- `$ kill -s HUP`

+- `$ service node-app reload`